Acanthocephala: Effects on hosts Polymorphus spp. are parasites of seabirds, particularly the eider duck (Somateria mollissima). Heavy infections of up to 750 parasites per bird are common, causing ulceration to the gut, disease and seasonal mortality. Recent research has suggested that there is no evidence of pathogenicity of Polymorphus spp. to intermediate crab hosts. The cystacanth stage is long lived and probably remains infectious throughout the life of the crab. In freshwater systems, acanthocephalans have also been shown to accumulate organic micropollutants at concentrations far higher than their crustacean hosts, potentially reducing host pollutant burdens and acting as biological pollutant sinks.

+Economic impact

+Acanthocephalosis, a disease caused by Acanthacephalus infection, is prevalent in aquaculture, occurring in Atlantic salmon, rainbow and brown trout, tilapia, and tambaqui.
+Increasing occurrence in Brazilian farming of tambaqui has been reported, and in 2003 Acanthacephalus was first reported in cultured red snapper in Taiwan.

 The life cycle of Polymorphus spp. normally occurs between sea ducks (e.g. eiders and scoters) and small crabs.
 Infections found in commercial-sized lobsters in Canada were probably acquired from crabs that form an important dietary item of lobsters.
 Cystacanths occurring in lobsters can cause economic loss to fishermen.
 There are no known methods of prevention or control.

 Human infections

-There is no known evidence of human infection being a common occurrence.
-However, there are many anecdotal claims of Acanthocephala showing up in stool with the insidious appearance of “rolled up tomato skins”.
+Although they rarely infect humans, worms in the phylum Acanthocephala cause the disease acanthocephaliasis in humans.
 The earliest known infection was found in a prehistoric man in Utah.
 This infection was dated to 1869 ± 160 BC.
 The species involved was thought to be Moniliformis clarki which is still common in the area.

 The first report of an isolate in historic times was by Lambl in 1859 when he isolated Macracanthorhynchus hirudinaceus from a child in Prague.
 Lindemann in 1865 reported that this organism was commonly isolated in Russia.
 The reason for this was discovered by Schneider in 1871 when he found that an intermediate host, the scarabaeid beetle grub, was commonly eaten raw.

 The first report of clinical symptoms was by Calandruccio who in 1888 while in Italy infected himself by ingesting larvae.
 He reported gastrointestinal disturbances and shed eggs in two weeks.
 Subsequent natural infections have since been reported.

 Eight species have been isolated from humans to date.
 Moniliformis moniliformis is the most common isolate.
 Other isolates include Acanthocephalus bufonis and Corynosoma strumosum.